MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-recruit-career.md

 ---
 # required metadata

-title: Configure the careers site in the HR recruit app
+title: Configure the careers site in the HR recruit app (preview)
 description: This article describes how to configure the careers site in the HR recruit app.
 author: twheeloc
 ms.date: 07/01/2024